Wednesday, May 17, 2023

 2. Most voters will simply show their NC driver’s license, but many other types of photo ID will be accepted.
 See the list of acceptable IDs at Voter ID.

 6. All voters will be allowed to vote with or without a photo ID.
-If the voter does not show an acceptable ID, the voter may vote with an ID Exception Form and a provisional ballot, or vote with a provisional ballot and return to their county board of elections office with their photo ID by the day before county canvass.
-(For municipal elections in September and October, this deadline is the Monday following Election Day.
-For all other elections, the deadline is the second Thursday following Election Day.)
+If the voter does not show an acceptable ID, the voter may vote with an ID Exception Form and a provisional ballot, or vote with a provisional ballot and return to their county board of elections office with their photo ID by noon on the third day following the election.

 10. For more information, see Voter ID and FAQ: Voter ID.
 These web pages will be updated frequently with the latest information.